easaw/wordpress-latest-vps/README.md

 # WordPress Latest VPS Installer

-Install WordPress Latest on a VPS Ubuntu Server with PHP 7.3, Apache2, MySQL and SSL As you mihgt imagine spinning up a VPS is EASY.
+Install WordPress Latest on a VPS Ubuntu Server with PHP 7.3, Apache2, MySQL and SSL.

+As you might know, spinning up a VPS is EASY.
 But managing them can be more complex.

 This file is designed to:

 - Update Ubuntu